 Bancroft Roman Villa

-Bancroft is one of the most fascinating archaeological landscapes in Milton Keynes.
-Known primarily for its Roman villa, archaeological digs have revealed almost continuous occupation from 800 BC.
+Known primarily for its Roman villa, archaeological digs at Bancroft and Bluebridge have revealed almost continuous occupation from 800 BC.

-Although stone tools found during excavations suggests activity during the Mesolithic and Neolithic periods (Middle and Late Stone Age), the earliest settlement found dated to the late Bronze Age/Early Iron Age.
+The earliest settlement dates to the late Bronze Age/Early Iron Age.
 Settlers built a farmstead in the hilltop at Blue Bridge (the estate on the other side of Miller’s Way).
 The farmstead was centred on one of the largest round houses of this period discovered in the UK, measuring nearly 20 metres in diameter!
 You can see the rings of postholes in the photo from the excavations.

 During the Middle Iron Age the large round house was replaced by 15 smaller ones.
 The village had shrunk by the Later Iron Age and it is during this period that there is clear evidence of farming at the site that later became Bancroft villa, with the creation of field boundaries.

 Following the establishment of Roman rule in Southern England, the windswept hilltop farmstead at Blue Bridge was replaced by the first Bancroft villa in about AD 100.
-Bancroft was one of eight large farming estates in the city area, each centred around a Roman Villa – in Milton Keynes Village, Stantonbury, Wymbush, Walton, Dovecote Farm at Shenley Brook End, Bletchley’s Sherwood Drive and Holne Chase.
+A villa is a farmhouse and accompanying farm buildings.

-The stones that you see on site mark out the farmhouse of the villa as it looked in AD 340.
+The stones that you see on site mark out the villa as it looked in AD 340.
+The image on the left shows what it may have looked like (copyright: Chiba Creative).
 Although we refer to the house as a villa, by this stage the farm was no longer in use and the house was used more like a country mansion.

-The farm buildings and a large rectangular farm house, all constructed in stone and timber in the Roman style, were set around a cobbled yard.
-The interior of the farm house was very basic, with floors of beaten earth and undecorated walls.
+The farm buildings and a large rectangular farm house, all constructed in stone and timber in the Roman style, were built around a cobbled yard.
+The interior of the farmhouse was very basic, with floors of beaten earth and undecorated walls.
 There were two rooms at the eastern end, and a corridor that led to a bath suite.
 This consisted of a stoke room, two heated rooms and a cold room with a rectangular plunge bath.
-The walls of the bath suite were decorated with paintings of sea creatures.

 To the east of the trackway was Building 10, a small but substantial structure with a cobbled floor and evidence of glazed windows.
 South of this were two walled enclosures, possibly vegetable gardens, close to the brook.